masak/strangelyconsistent-blog-posts/boxes-and-pebbles.markdown

 ## So, it has come to this

+I put all the code from this blog post [in a gist](https://gist.github.com/masak/f865b7d9dd33e535b501) if anyone wants to play with it.

 This problem is now officially flushed out of my system.
 I like how Perl 6 rose to the challenge of helping me solve it.
 I'm also positively surprised by the "feel" of doing QuickCheck testing.
 Gotta do more of that.